-- 4.9 Whilst there is no set requirement for the neighbourhood plan in terms of the number of homes to deliver, there is a clear intention to allocate land for housing and deliver an element of affordable housing.
+- 4.10 Whilst there is no set requirement for the neighbourhood plan in terms of the number of homes to deliver, there is a clear intention to allocate land for housing and deliver an element of affordable housing.
 There are eleven potential sites to choose from, though notably, ten of the eleven sites are small-scale delivering no more than two homes.
-One site option is slightly larger with the potential to deliver 22 homes. - 4.10 There is a need to recognise that a 'no allocations' scenario does not form part of the alternatives assessment, as there is an identified housing need and allocating forms a primary objective of the plan. - 4.11 The SEA therefore seeks to consider the relative sustainability merits of the following options for the Wimborne St Giles Neighbourhood Plan: - Option A: Deliver housing on small-scale sites only (sites delivering less than 5 homes).
+One site option is slightly larger with the potential to deliver up to 22 homes. - 4.11 There is a need to recognise that a 'no allocations' scenario does not form part of the alternatives assessment, as there is an agreed housing target and allocating land for this forms a primary objective of the plan.

+4.13 The SEA therefore seeks to consider the relative sustainability merits of the following options for the Wimborne St Giles Neighbourhood Plan:

+- Option A: Deliver housing on small-scale sites only (sites delivering less than 5 homes).
 This option has the potential to deliver a total of 16 homes across ten different sites. - Option B: Deliver housing on larger-scale sites only (sites delivering more than 20 homes).
-This option would allocate Site WSG006 (Garden Housing Development opposite Park Lane) alone to deliver 22 homes. - Option C: Deliver housing through a combination of smaller and larger sites.
-This option has the potential to deliver a total of 38 homes across eleven different sites, it could maximise growth in Wimborne St Giles (potentially allocating all available options).

-4.12 These three options form the alternatives for assessment, and summary findings are reported below.
+This option would allocate Site WSG006 (Garden Housing Development opposite Park Lane) alone to deliver up to 22 homes. - Option C: Deliver housing through a combination of smaller and larger sites.
+This option has the potential to deliver up to a total of 38 homes across eleven different sites, it could maximise growth in Wimborne St Giles (potentially allocating all available options). - 4.14 These three options form the alternatives for assessment, and summary findings are reported below.
+It is noted that Site WSG006 could deliver a reduced number of homes that would constitute smaller scale development, but it is still felt prudent to test larger scale development options to inform plan and policy making.